mattgallagher/CwlPreconditionTesting/README.md

 1. In a subdirectory of your project's directory, run `git clone https://github.com/mattgallagher/CwlPreconditionTesting.git`
 2. Drag the "CwlPreconditionTesting.xcodeproj" file from the Finder into your own project's file tree in Xcode
-3. Add the "CwlPreconditionTesting.framework" to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.
+3. Add the "CwlPreconditionTesting.framework" from the "Products" folder of the CwlPreconditionTesting project's file tree to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.
-3. Drag the "CwlCatchException.framework" from the "Dependencies" group in the project's file tree onto the same "Copy Files (Frameworks)" build phase.
+4. Drag the "CwlCatchException.framework" from the "Dependencies" group (within the CwlPreconditionTesting project's file tree) onto the same "Copy Files (Frameworks)" build phase (this item may be red but that shouldn't be a problem).

 That third step is a little tricky if you're unfamiliar with Xcode but it involves: